v-julia/alignment_of_orfs/README.md

 Saves output file in the directory of input file.

-If *country_map.csv* with countries' abbreviations is in the local directory, sequence names will contain abbreviations rather than full contries names.
+If *country_map.csv* with countries' abbreviations is in the local directory, sequence names will contain abbreviations rather than full countries names.

 #### Usage